linkerd/rfc/design/0005-circuit-breaking.md

 through service profiles.
 That means it would be limited to above two kind of services as of now.
 Circuit breaking logic would be applied in the data plane based on the metrics recorded inside the proxy.

-Since circuit breaking needs to be handled per protocol, we will leave TCP for now and can revisit the same in future.

 In future, for any other protocol support for circuit breaking, one will first need to incorporate the protocol into ServiceProfile itself and then implement